The-Social-Proof-Foundation/mys-salt-service/README.md

 This service provides secure salt generation and storage for zkLogin authentication, ensuring that:
 - User identities remain private and cannot be traced back to Web2 credentials
-- Salts are deterministically generated per user per app
+- Salts are deterministically generated per user (consistent across platforms)
 - All operations are audited and rate-limited
 - Data is encrypted at rest